 Emily Griffith Technical College partners with high schools and school districts to offer college classes to high school students so they can earn a certificate in a desired program at little to no cost.
 Credited Emily Griffith courses may be offered at select high schools during the school day or students may come to any Emily Griffith campus to pursue a program.
-All interested students should speak with the Emily Griffith Concurrent Enrollment Outreach Coordinator or with their high school counselor to discuss the application and registration process.
+Interested students should contact the Emily Griffith Concurrent Enrollment Outreach Coordinator or their high school counselor to discuss the application and registration process.